Anatolii/Android-CPP-ToolChain-for-Gradle/README.md

 You can also specify target Android machines like you would otherwise do for Linux, macOS or Windows.

-Use following tamplate to define architecture specifically for Android:
+Use following template to define architecture specifically for Android:

 ```text
 android_<api>_<abi>